The Hunger Games: The Ballad of Songbirds and Snakes

 A prequel to the trilogy, titled The Ballad of Songbirds and Snakes, was released on May 19, 2020.
-The novel is set 64 years before The Hunger Games events, ten years after the failed uprising against the Capitol.
+The novel is set 64 years before The Hunger Games events, ten years after the end of the failed uprising against the Capitol.
 The story follows an 18-year-old Coriolanus Snow, whose family name has fallen from grace as the remaining Snows live in poverty and struggle to keep up appearances in post-war Panem.
 Snow becomes a mentor for the 10th annual Hunger Games as his final project before graduating from school.
 Snow shows great commitment in mentoring his tribute Lucy Gray Baird from the impoverished District 12 because her winning means he will be awarded a monetary prize that will cover his university tuition.
 Though skeptical at first, Snow believes he can turn the odds of the Games in his favor after seeing Lucy Gray defiantly sing during her reaping ceremony.
 During his time spent mentoring Lucy Gray, Snow begins to fall in love with her and must choose between her and his promising political future.
 Collins credits her character Lucy Gray as having introduced the concept of entertainment into the Hunger Games with her performative and musical talent.